 Difficult conversations- nobody ever really wants to partake or initiate them.
 However, every human resources professional, administrator, or manager will tell you that sometimes those tough talks are just inevitable.
 These conversations can stem from a variety of situations such as warnings about poor performances or annual jobs reviews.
 As a leader, how do you prepare for delicate conversations?
 You want to get your point clearly across, but without the conversation turning in a negative direction.
 Thankfully, you are not the first person to have to have a tough talk with your employee, nor will you be the last.
+Here is a quick A quick difficult conversations online course.

 To avoid legal issues or miscommunication, you need to think about and plan what you are going to say.
 The careful choosing of you words can make all the difference in the direction of the conversation.
 According to this article from the Society for Human Resource Management, there are several things you should consider doing when confronted with giving a difficult talk.
 First, and one of the most important, is do not delay the conversation.
 While delaying the conversation might put you a little bit at ease, it is not helping the employee’s performance at your organization.
 The sooner the employee is made aware of an issue, the quicker they can try to amend their performance or behavior.
 Not procrastinating might also help to avoid legal trouble between the employee and the company down the road.
 Also, try to provide examples for the employee so they can see clearly the issues at hand.
 Broad explanations won’t give the employee an accurate image of the problem.
 As SHRM says, “without more information, such generalities provide little guidance.
 They also don’t offer the employer much support in the event of a claim.”
 Evidence will lead to a better understanding of the problems, and hopefully, to a better solution.